-After all the marching and counter-marching of the day before, it was clear from the General Officer Commanding himself to the lowliest volunteer, it was clear as the Thursday 23rd dawned drizzly and miserable, that they would be coming very soon under heavy attack.
+After all the marching and counter-marching of the day before, it was clear in Banks's corps, from the General Officer Commanding himself to the lowliest volunteer; it was clear as the Thursday 23rd dawned drizzly and miserable, that they would be coming very soon under heavy attack.
 A spot of rain was not going to stop Jackson's 'foot cavalry'.
 Between them, the Major-General and his two Brigade commanders bethought themselves that passive defence would be simply asking for a defeat.
 They resolved to strike.

 I had to make some kind of change to a straightforward Attacker-Defender action with forces of disparate strengths.
 It was high time for something more along the lines of Cedar Mountain (9 August, 1862) or Sabine Crossroads (8 April, 1864) (ironically enough, Banks featured in both those actions... h'mmm...).